msu/csci-535-spring2024/README.md

 Your grade for this class will be determined by:

 - 50% Homework/Quizes
-- 25% Exam
+- 25% Exam (5% Oral Exam; 20% Final Exam)
-- 25% Project
+- 25% Project (including lit review)

-A grade of 70\% on the exam is required to earn a B- or higher in the class.
+A grade of 70\% or higher on the final exam is required to earn a B- or higher in the class.

 ## Class Policies